 - The Mormon Church has proposed what is referred to as a “catalyst” theory to explain how the Book of Abraham came to be.
 Since experts agree that nothing in Joseph’s papyri contain anything about Abraham, and since his Egyptian “translations” are nonsense, they’ve come up with this explanation: “Alternatively, Joseph’s study of the papyri may have led to a revelation about key events and teachings in the life of Abraham. … According to this view, Joseph’s translation was not a literal rendering of the papyri as a conventional translation would be.
 Rather, the physical artifacts provided an occasion for meditation, reflection, and revelation.
 They catalyzed a process whereby God gave to Joseph Smith a revelation about the life of Abraham, even if that revelation did not directly correlate to the characters on the papyri.”
 (Official LDS Essay).

 - I think it’s important to remember that apologetics, by definition, starts with a conclusion, and then seeks for evidence to support that conclusion.
 This is a non-scientific approach that will allow you to come to any conclusion that you want.
-(The fact that you can find evidence that Bigfoot exists, that we never landed on the moon, and that the the earth is flat doesn’t mean that those things are correct.).
+(The mere fact that you can put together an argument that Bigfoot exists, that we never landed on the moon, and that the earth is flat, doesn’t mean that those claims are correct.).

 - There’s no justification for this claim except for the fact that it fits with their faithful conclusions.
 As I mentioned previously, Hauglid, discredits this theory in this presentation.